 Professional Drivers feel free to share your wisdom at the bottom.

-Be Patient - Be Positive - Be On Time - Be Compliant - Be Safe These trucking tips for new drivers should help shorten the learning curve and adapting time of the trucker lifestyle.
+These trucking tips for new drivers should help shorten the learning curve and adapting time to the trucker lifestyle.
 It will help you be more productive, more safe and earn more money at an early stage in your trucking career.

 share our tips, insights, and hard learned lessons from experience from